Security of Taxpayer Information: IRS Needs to Address Critical Safeguard Weaknesses

 Recommendations for Executive Action

-IRS agreed with this recommendation and as of March 2024, reported the agency had implemented it by monitoring contractor training completions throughout the 2023 Mandatory Briefings cycle.
-The agency reported this included sharing weekly training completion rate with business unit points of contact and with Contracting Officer Representatives.
-IRS also plans to issue quarterly reports on training completion rates.
-We are requesting documentation of this and will review it to determine the extent to which it addresses our recommendation.
-Implementing this recommendation will let IRS know when contractors are not meeting their training requirements, so it can take appropriate action to help ensure they complete the briefings.
+In response to our recommendation, IRS monitored contractor training completions throughout the 2023 Mandatory Briefings cycle.
+The agency shared weekly training completion rates with business unit points of contact and with Contracting Officer Representatives and, according to IRS, also provided them with quarterly reports on training completion rates.
+IRS also provided evidence that as of April 2024, it had documented the procedures for monitoring contractor mandatory briefing completion and uploaded it to its intranet site for responsible staff to access.
+However, IRS's documentation shows that while contractors' training completion rate increased during the 2023 training cycle, it was below the agency goal of 90 percent.
+Monitoring training completion rates will let IRS know when contractors are not meeting their training requirements, so it can take appropriate action to help ensure they complete the briefings and that IRS meets it agency goal of 90 percent training completion.
 This, in turn, will help ensure contractors are equipped with the knowledge and skills to properly handle taxpayer information.

 IRS agreed with this recommendation and as of March 2024, reported the agency would implement it by February 2025.
 Specifically, IRS reported the Chief Information Officer, in collaboration with PGLD, will ensure that information is complete and accurate in the authoritative databases and other data sources that identify IRS systems that process or store taxpayer information.
 Implementing this recommendation would help IRS ensure it has implemented safeguards to protect taxpayer information on all of its relevant systems.